COSC-4P02-Brock/COSC4P02-ARchaeology/README.md

 ## Timetable

-The team has decided to m work in an Agile Environment.
+The team has decided to work in an Agile Environment.
 Each sprint is divided into two weeks long.
 The overall timeline to build this application is 12 weeks.

 ---